TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 28/Deuteronomy 28.34.md

 ---

-so that thou shalt be mad for the sight of thine eyes which thou shalt see.
+so that you shall be mad for the sight of your eyes which you shall see.